 The legal age of employment in Saskatchewan is 16.
-People who are 14 and 15 can work if they have completed the Young Worker Readiness Certificate Course.
+Youths aged 14 and 15 can work if they have completed the Young Worker Readiness Certificate course.

-In Saskatchewan, Occupational Health and Safety (OHS) legislation states there are industries where youth can and cannot work.
+In Saskatchewan, section 3-3 of the Occupational Health and Safety Regulations, 2020 states there are industries where youth cannot work.

-- at a pulp mill, sawmill or woodworking establishment;
+- in a production process at a pulp mill, sawmill or woodworking establishment

-- at a smelter, foundry, refinery or metal processing or fabricating operation;
+- in a production process at a smelter, foundry, refinery or metal processing or fabricating operation

-- in a meat, fish or poultry processing plant;
+- in a production process in a meat, fish or poultry processing plant

-- as an operator of powered mobile equipment (such as a forklift, crane or a hoist);
+- as an operator of powered mobile equipment (such as a forklift), a crane or a hoist